damianh/LittleForker/README.md

     pipe and thus faciliting a clean shutdown.
  4. Using `ProcessMonitor` and `CooperativeShutdown` in an application: https://github.com/damianh/LittleForker/blob/master/src/NonTerminatingProcess/Program.cs#L28-L30
- 5. Explore [the tests](src/LittleForker.Tests/) to see how it works pending better samples.
+ 5. Explore [the tests](src/LittleForker.Tests/) to see how it works.

 ## Process State Machine